snap-stanford/relbench/README.md

 <!-- <p align="center"><img src="https://relbench.stanford.edu/img/relbench-fig.png" alt="pipeline" /></p> -->

 Relational Deep Learning is a new approach for end-to-end representation learning on data spread across multiple tables, such as in a _relational database_ (see our [position paper](https://relbench.stanford.edu/paper.pdf)).
 Relational databases are the world's most widely used data management system, and are used for industrial and scientific purposes across many domains.
-RelBench is a benchmark designed to facilitate efficient, robust and reproducible research on end-to-end deep learning for relational databases.
+RelBench is a benchmark designed to facilitate efficient, robust and reproducible research on end-to-end deep learning over relational databases.

 RelBench contains 7 realistic, large-scale, and diverse relational databases spanning domains including medical, social networks, e-commerce and sport.
-Each database has multiple predictive tasks (29 in total) defined, each carefully scoped to be both challenging and of domain-specific importance.
+Each database has multiple predictive tasks (30 in total) defined, each carefully scoped to be both challenging and of domain-specific importance.
 It provides full support for data downloading, task specification and standardized evaluation in an ML-framework-agnostic manner.

 Additionally, RelBench provides a first open-source implementation of a Graph Neural Network based approach to relational deep learning.
-This implementation uses [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) to load the data as a graph and train GNN models, and [PyTorch Frame](https://github.com/pyg-team/pytorch-frame) to encode the various types of table columns.
+This implementation uses [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) to load the data as a graph and train GNN models, and [PyTorch Frame](https://github.com/pyg-team/pytorch-frame) for modeling tabular data.
 Finally, there is an open [leaderboard](https://huggingface.co/relbench) for tracking progress.

 <!---**News July 3rd 2024: RelBench v1 is now released!**-->